ArrakisFinance/v2-periphery/README.md

     uint256 amount1Min;
     // account to receive minted tokens
     address receiver;
-    // bool indicating to use native ETH bool useETH;
     // address of gauge to stake tokens in address gauge;
 }